w3f/polkadot-wiki/docs/learn/learn-guides-staking-pools.md

 Let's take the example of ALICE setting the claim permissions to `PermissionlessAll`.
 Another account STASH can now claim ALICE's rewards (as a free balance or compound them to the existing bonded balance).
-To do so, STASH can go to the [Polkadot-JS UI Extrinsic Tab](https://polkadot.js.org/apps/#/extrinsics) and issue the following
+To do so, STASH can go to the [Polkadot Developer Interface Extrinsic Tab](https://polkadot.js.org/apps/#/extrinsics) and issue the following
 extrisics:

 - `nominationPools.claimPayoutOthers` extrinsic specifying ALICE's account.
 This will claim the